cloud-hypervisor/cloud-hypervisor/docs/intel_sgx.md

 For more information about SGX SDK and how to test SGX, please refer to the following [instructions](https://github.com/intel/linux-sgx).

-## Cloud-Hypervisor support
+## Cloud Hypervisor support

 Assuming the host exposes `/dev/sgx_vepc`, we can pass SGX enclaves through the guest.

-In order to use SGX enclaves within a Cloud-Hypervisor VM, we must define one or several Enclave Page Cache (EPC) sections.
+In order to use SGX enclaves within a Cloud Hypervisor VM, we must define one or several Enclave Page Cache (EPC) sections.
 Here is an example of a VM being created with 2 EPC sections, the first one being 64MiB with pre-allocated memory, the second one being 32MiB with no pre-allocated memory.